 Fellow photographers, Lena and Patrick were the perfect couple for this elopement styled shoot near Glasgow, Scotland.
-We were fortunate to have them for the workshop, led by master marketer Mark Pacura.

 Photography is a fast-paced industry, which is constantly evolving and moving forward.
 It’s important to me to take part in regular training – and I find it fascinating to see how other photographers work and what skills they can impart from their own experiences.